We realize projects in art, architecture and construction - from small wonders to monumental eye-openers. HA-CO carbon architecture.

 MAE WEST, Munich

 The artwork "Mae West" was commissioned by the Building Department of the City of Munich as an art-in-architecture project as part of the "Mittlerer Ring Ost" tunnel construction project at Munich's Effnerplatz.
 The 52-meter-high carbon sculpture by renowned artist Prof. Rita McBride won out in a competition.
 With numerous internationally awarded objects, Prof. Rita McBride is one of the most important artists of her generation.

 "Mae West" thus blends harmoniously into the existing architecture and the traffic circle at Effnerplatz.
-The individual CFRP tubes were produced from carbon fibers (rovings) using a winding process.
+The individual CFRP tubes were produced from carbon fibers (rovings) using the filament winding process.
 In order to ensure an optimum form fit, connection systems from Teufelberger were incorporated directly through the laminate.
 Finally, the surfaces of the CFRP components were sealed in a weather-resistant manner.
 "Mae West" was made possible by combining various innovative carbon manufacturing processes.
 HA-CO Carbon was responsible for the production of the CFRP tubes, the prefabrication of the connection elements, the assembly at Effnerplatz in Munich and the project management.
 The linking of these elements is what distinguishes our HA-CO engineering.
 And: A comparable sculpture could not have been realized using conventional building materials such as steel.
 Because only CFRP lightweight construction by HA-CO Carbon makes the "Mae West" at Effnerplatz dance.